omni-drft/gamepad-tester/README.md

 ## How to build

-* Install raylib or build it by yourself.
-* In the project directory use `cmake .`
+* Generate solution files with included [premake](https://premake.github.io/) script.
-* Run generated Makefile (`./Makefile`).
+* Compile project using generated solution files.
-* Run the program (`./LinuxGamepadTester`).
+* Run compiled project.
+It should be in `bin/config/` folder.

 ## Common Issues

-* This project was meant to be used on linux, but it is possible to run it on windows.
-You only need to tweak a little bit CMakeLists.txt file.
 * If you run the program and it tells you that no gamepad is connected there is a possibility that your gamepad is not supported (at least in GLFW3) or i didn't add the support for that gamepad (less possible).

 ## Contributing